Managing SNMP

 snmp-server switch trap percent-utilization 90

-• To limit SNMP access to clients in specific IP subnetworks, Enter the snmp-server community command from the config-switch submode on the DMF Controller.
+To limit SNMP access to clients in specific IP subnetworks, enter the snmp-server community command from the config-switch submode on the DMF Controller.
 This command has the following syntax:

 snmp-server community {rw | ro} {<cleartext secret> | 0 <cleartext secret> | 7 <obfuscated secret>}

-SNMP config at the controller:
+SNMP configuration on the controller:

 controller-1(config)# show running-config snmp